 created for older PCs that can't install the 64-bit version.

-There was not a 32bit version of it so we made one,taking all the software
+There was not a 32bit version of it so I made one,taking all the software

-from the 64bit version and adding it to the 32-bit version of Mint and customised it,
+from the 64bit version and adding it to the 32-bit version of Mint and customized it,

 it was hard at times to work out where everything went but we got there